zebrunner/carina/docs/advanced/mobile.md

 Carina framework provides a useful and elegant way of Mobile (Android and iOS) Test Automation.
-The best practices have a lot in common with web automation, so it’s highly recommended to look through [Web automation article](http://qaprosoft.github.io/carina/automation/web/).
+The best practices have a lot in common with web automation, so it's highly recommended to look through [Web automation article](http://qaprosoft.github.io/carina/automation/web/).

 ### Mobile special requirements:
 To run mobile tests, [Appium](http://appium.io/) is used instead of Selenium.
 There are 2 versions of Appium: desktop and console ones, and both are good for Carina. <b>Appium must be running every time before the test run.</b>